 Ensure you document all conversations with your account number and the dates and times the collections agency contacted you.

-To stop a debt collector from contacting you altogether, you will need to send a certified return receipt letter to the collection company, instructing them to stop corresponding with you.
+To stop a debt collector from contacting you altogether, you will need to send a letter to the collection company.
+You will need to send it by certified mail and ask for a return receipt.
+The letter must tell the debt collector to stop corresponding with you.
 Make sure you keep a copy.
 From this point on, they have to stop reaching out to you.
 They can only contact you if they plan to file a lawsuit against you.
-If you have an attorney, notify the debt collectors to direct all correspondences to your legal counsel.
+If you have an attorney, notify the debt collectors to direct all correspondence to your legal counsel.

-If they catch you off-guard on the phone, it can be as simple as saying, “I prefer to pay the original creditor.
-Give me your company name, contact information and I will send a cease-and-desist letter.”
+Pro tip: If they catch you off-guard on the phone, it can be as simple as saying, “I prefer to pay the original creditor.
+Give me your company name and contact information, and I will send a cease-and-desist letter.”

 Here’s a link to some sample letters to debt collectors.

 The debt validation letter is a letter the debt collector sends you to prove you owe them money.
-It helps you confirm legitimate debts and ensure that you’re not dealing with a scammer.
-It shows the debt details, like what you owe, to whom, and when to pay.
+It helps you confirm that a debt is legitimately yours and ensure you’re not dealing with a scammer.
+It shows the debt details, including what you owe, to whom and when to pay.

 Under the FDCPA, debt collectors are required to send a debt validation letter to inform you that you are within your rights to dispute the debt.
 When the debt collectors reach out to you to collect money, they are supposed to let you know the creditor’s name, the amount of money owed and inform you that you can request the information from the original creditor.

-What if the debt collection agency fails to comply?
+What if the debt collector refuses to validate the debt?

-If the debt collector refuses to comply, report them to the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), and your state Attorney General’s office.
-You also can send them what’s known as a Debt Verification letter, requesting that they validate your debt.
+If the debt collector refuses to comply, there’s a good chance that you’re dealing with a scammer.
+Report them to the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), and your state attorney general’s office.
+You also can send them what’s known as a debt verification letter requesting that they validate your debt.

 File for Chapter 7 bankruptcy